schollii/terraform-aws-multi-stack-backends/README.md

-This terraform module facilitates the management of infrastructure represented by multiple terraform states in S3:
+This terraform module facilitates the management of terraform state remote

-- Creates one bucket to store all tf states you configure it to manage; so you create the bucket and associated replication / IAM once, and never worry about shared tf state again
+backends:

+- One bucket for any number of terraform state.
-- Supports the subdivision of a "stack" into multiple terraform root modules.
-Each stack has its own base key in the bucket managed by multi-stack-backends.
-Eg a stack consisting of a root module for the VPC + network (subnets etc), another root module for the databases, and another root module for the EKS cluster, would have all 3 associated tf states under "s3://multi-tfstate-bucket/your-stack-name".
+- Support for the notion of "stack", consisting of multiple building blocks in the form of terraform root modules.
+Eg a terraform state for a root module focussed on a stack's network resources, another state for a root module focussed on a stack's databases, another for a stack's EKS cluster, etc.
-- One tfvars file shows all stacks managed by a multi-stack-backends instance, and all root-modules in that stack.
-No more guessing which root modules are interrelated!
-- Automatic generation of the `backend.tf` of each root module of each stack mentioned in the tfvars file, thus eliminating the chicken-and-egg dance that is otherwise required to provision each root module for sharing in AWS S3.
+- Automatic generation of the `backend.tf` of each root module of each stack, thus eliminating the chicken-and-egg dance that is otherwise required to provision a new stack.
-- Bucket replication and versioning and IAM roles to limit access to individual stack states
+- Support for storing this module's state in s3 in same bucket (via `this_tfstate_in_s3` variable).
+- Generate policies that can be used to control access to the backends manager, to all modules of specific stacks, or to each stack module individually.

-The list of stacks to manage is represented in a tfvars file:
+The list of stacks to manage is a tree:

 stack ID -> module ID -> information about the stack (currently just the path).